outdreamer/build-a-cure-1/docs/idea_implementation_examples.md

           - generate_correct_patterns() is applied to other patterns before applying get_alts()
           - generate_pattern_type_patterns() is relevant in that it assigns types to generate a pattern so this function could be extra useful for input/output relationship comparison

 ## Object Model Applications

   ### Problem Source Identification

-    - example: if a bottle containing juice is the only thing someone drinks regularly and it makes them sick, how do you figure out that it's bc of a chemical on the inner lining of the bottle, programmatically?
+    - example: if a bottle containing juice is the only thing someone drinks regularly and it makes them sick, how do you figure out that it's most probably bc of a chemical on the inner lining of the bottle, programmatically - ranking less probable causes as well

       - query object definitions involved (bottle, juice, person) and relationships involved (containing, drinking)

       - query attributes of objects that interact (with output: bottle lining-juice, bottle cap-juice, manufacturing machinery-juice, juice-person, etc)

       - query known strategies of implementation - with output:
         - 'aligned supply and demand may not match in quantity, quality, or timing'
         - 'goods are often not purchased immediately because supply and demand matching is imperfect as information is often unavailable'